-Sexual Exploitation – taking nonconsensual, unjust or abusive advantage of another in a sexual or intimate context, including without limitation: prostituting another person, engaging in, permitting or facilitating nonconsensual viewing, photographing, videotaping, audio taping, or posting to the internet sexual or intimate activity (such as dressing, showering and similar activity of oneself or others), knowingly infecting another person with HIV or other sexually transmitted diseases and/or inducing incapacitation of another person with the intent to facilitate nonconsensual sexual intercourse or contact with that person.
+Sexual Exploitation – is taking nonconsensual, unjust or abusive advantage of another in a sexual or intimate context for the responding party’s own advantage or benefit OR to benefit/advantage anyone other than the individual being exploited AND does not constitute any other sexual and/or relationship misconduct offense addressed in the University’s policy , including without limitation: prostituting another person, engaging in, permitting or facilitating nonconsensual viewing, photographing, videotaping, audio taping, or posting to the internet sexual or intimate activity (such as dressing, showering and similar activity of oneself or others), knowingly infecting another person with HIV or other sexually transmitted diseases and/or inducing incapacitation of another person with the intent to facilitate nonconsensual sexual intercourse or contact with that person.

 Sexual Harassment – unwelcome sexual advances, requests for sexual favors, and/or verbal or physical conduct that is sufficiently severe, pervasive or objectively and subjectively offensive so as to substantially or effectively interfere with an individual's employment, education or ability to participate in or receive the benefits, services or opportunities of the University, and is based on power differentials (quid pro quo) where submission to such conduct is made either explicitly or implicitly a term or condition of instruction, employment, or participation in any University activity.
 The creation of a hostile environment, and/ or retaliation as defined above are also within the definition of Sexual Harassment.

-Stalking – engaging in a course of conduct directed at a specific person that would cause a reasonable person to: (A) Fear for his or her safety or the safety of others; or (B) Suffer substantial emotional distress.
+Stalking – engaging in a menacing course of conduct directed at a specific person that would cause a reasonable person to: (A) Fear for their safety or the safety of others; or (B) Suffer substantial emotional distress.

 Victim – the person who allegedly experienced sex/gender based discrimination, harassment and/or sexual misconduct regardless of whether the victim chooses to report the conduct to the University or authorities.